 - Diminished value of your vehicle.

-A: If you have been involved in a motor vehicle collision that was not your fault you may be entitled to damages for:
+Answer: If you have been involved in a motor vehicle collision that was not your fault, you may be entitled to damages for:

 - Pain and suffering in the past and future;

 - Mental anguish in the past and future;

 - Physical impairment in the past and future; and

 Remember: The nature of your car accident injuries will primarily determine the amount of recovery you obtain for the damages above.
 A person injured in a motor vehicle collision who is diagnosed with a strain/sprain or whiplash injury will likely not receive the same amount of non-economic damages as a person who required a spine surgery and/or who suffered a more objective injury, such as a herniated or extruded disc.

 How Our Dallas Auto Accident Attorneys Can Help: Our lawyers often produce “day in the life” videos as part of our settlement demand, on auto accident cases where clients have suffered traumatic injuries.
 These videos allow the attorney to ask you questions to illustrate the impact the car wreck has had on your life, and the impact it will have on the remainder of your life.
 These videos allow the adjuster to see the world through your eyes, and the impact the collision has had on your body, mind, and spirit.
 In our experience, these videos can be the difference between a $500,000.00 settlement and a $1,000,000.00 settlement.
 Even on cases involving soft tissue injuries, our Dallas car accident lawyers will assist you in obtaining affidavits from family members and friends discussing the impact the car wreck has had on your life, if we believe it will impact the settlement offer.